The Royal Society is committed to protecting and respecting your privacy.

 Candidates being elected for Fellowship or Foreign Membership are requested to acknowledge their nomination and will be informed of our intention to keep their personal details on file.
 Personal data that is provided to us for the purposes of the election process will be kept securely at the Society for seven years (from the initial year of nomination) in the case of a first nomination, and three years (from the initial year of nomination) in the case of any subsequent nominations.

 As part of the election process, your personal data will be supplied to third parties in a selected peer group chosen from the same scientific field or knowledge sector for the purposes of refereeing.
-These third parties will be mainly Fellows and Foreign Members of the Royal Society, however some non-Fellows within and outside of the European Economic Area ('EEA') may also be approached.
-References that we receive about you will be retained for two years while you are a nominee.
-On election, or in the event of your nomination lapsing, your references will be removed from the nominations system to our historical archives.
+These third parties will be mainly Fellows and Foreign Members of the Royal Society, however some non-Fellows within and outside of the UK and the EEA may also be approached.
+References that we receive about you will be retained in electronic format on our nomination system for two years after each election while you are a nominee.
+A complete set of references in hard copy will be transferred to our historical archives at the conclusion of every election.
+On election, or in the event of your nomination lapsing, your references will also be removed from the nominations system to our historical archives.
 Personal data stored in our archives will be held for the purpose of historical public and research interest and, in the case of nominations to the Fellowship, will not be made accessible until the death of all individuals involved.

 If you are successfully elected to the Fellowship, the information that was submitted about you will be used as the basis for your Fellowship record and Royal Society website profile.
 If you are unsuccessful, your nomination and identifying data such as name, date of birth and contact details will be retained by us should a further nomination be made at a later date, but all other personal data about you will be deleted.